 We flew back to Kuala Lampur and stayed at a hotel on the airport property so that we would have an easy morning for our early Tuesday flight back to the states.
 When we arrived home, we were greeted by three excited kiddos and my mom who held down the fort while we were gone.
 We were so grateful for all her help while we were away.

-This trip was a reminder of how important quality time is with your spouse.
+This Malaysian vacation was a reminder of how important quality time is with your spouse.
 If it’s been awhile since you got away, try to plan a trip together.
 It doesn’t have to be to the other side of the world!